10/20/2021

 David Koenig

-Reporter at Associated Press
+Reporter, Associated Press

 speaker

-Scott Currie
+Scott Kurwitz

 Chief Executive Officer

-Well, I think it would be hard to sort that out even if it was happening.
-But I would also say I don't want that to happen.
+Well, I think it would be hard to sort that out even if it was happening, but I would also say I don't want that to happen.
 I mean, I don't because I want everyone to get vaccinated.
 That's the right answer for safety.
 That's the right answer for the country.
-I hope that every airline will stop backtracking and will, in fact, get everyone vaccinated like United Airlines has done.
-And so that it will not be a competitive advantage for us because it is without question the right thing to do.
+I hope that every airline will stop backtracking and will, in fact, get everyone vaccinated like United Airlines has done, and so that it will not be a competitive advantage for us because it is, without question, the right thing to do.

 speaker